Psalm 10

 In those moments, think on God’s promises.

 God very clearly states His desire for us.
-Here are just a few of His powerful promises, memorize them:
+Here are just a few of His powerful promises, memorize them.
+Write your favorite down and put it somewhere you will see it often.

 If you feel alone and as if God hides HIs face from you during trials, remember these promises: